kozalosev/DickGrowerBot/src/help/en.md

 Also, there is a daily election of <i>the Dick of the Day</i> in every chat.
 This title brings its owner some bonus centimeters additionally.
 Only active players who have grown their cucumber at least once in the last week participate in the election.

+If you want to make your little bro even longer and is ready to get some risk for this opportunity, you may fight with your friends.
+Just place a bet via /pvp command!
+The winner will get the specified number of centimeters.
+The looser will lose theirs.
+It's simple.

 <b>Wait, I already know similar bots in Telegram and have a very big thing there…</b>

 This bot has been created as a replacement for all competitors abusing their ability to send messages in group chats by sending indecently large amount of advertising.
 I swear to never send you a message consisting of advertisement only!